 H-1B status at UConn is initiated by the hiring department via the UConn Scholar/Employee Portal.
 If your department does not have to access the Portal please contact Christene Cooper or Lesley Salafia at email@example.com / firstname.lastname@example.org.

-Once a request has been submitted by the Department and accepted by the OGC, the H-1B Employee Beneficiary will receive an automatic email notification to log in, create an account, complete the online questionnaire, and upload required documents found on the checklist below.
+Once a request has been submitted by the Department and accepted by the OGC, the H-1B Employee Beneficiary will receive an automatic email notification to log in, create an account, complete the online questionnaire, and upload required documents found on the Beneficiary Intake & Checklist (OGC 424 & 425).

-H-1B Petition Packet should be submitted via UConn Scholar/Employee Portal by the hiring department at a minimum of 4 months, and up to 7 months, prior to the anticipated start of H-1B employment.
+Department's must complete the H-1B Petition Packet found here: H-1B Forms and Information (H-1B Packet) and upload it to the UConn Scholar/Employee Portal at a minimum of 4 months, and up to 7 months, prior to the anticipated start of H-1B employment.

 Please note processing time depends on the timely receipt of ALL necessary materials and information uploaded and/or delivered to the OGC.
 The OGC starts processing an H-1B request once submitted, incomplete H-1B request packets will result in longer processing times.